mobxjs/mobx/docs/best/actions.md

 The advantage of `flow` is that it is syntactically very close to `async` / `await` (with different keywords), and no manually action wrapping is required for async parts.

 `flow` also integrates neatly with MobX development tools, so that it is easy to trace the process of the async function.

+Here is our example rewritten to use `flow`:

 ```javascript
 import { flow } from "mobx"